A Joint Delay-Energy-Security Aware Framework for Intelligent Task Scheduling in Satellite-Terrestrial Edge Computing Network: Conclusion

 Fig.\ref{Eavesdropper_Energy} illustrates the average energy consumption trends.
 As the number of eavesdroppers increases, energy consumption rises across all schemes.
 The random scheme consistently consumes the most energy.
 The greedy scheme still displays the lowest energy usage due to nearest scheduling decision.
 The proposed scheme achieves the second lowest energy consumption, with values consistently below those of other three schemes.
 When the number of eavesdroppers is 6, the average energy consumption of the proposed scheme is reduced by approximately 2.6\%, 0.8\%, and 1.1\% compared to the random, GA and PSO schemes, respectively.
 The delay and energy consumption change little because simply adding eavesdroppers has little impact on user task processing, and the number of users is not increased.

-\section{CONCLUSION}
+\section{Conclusion}

 In this paper, we investigated the secure task scheduling problem in STECN under delay, energy, and physical-layer security considerations.
 To tackle the challenges posed by dynamic satellite topologies and resource constraints, we proposed a two-stage heuristic framework that jointly optimizes AN power allocation, user association, and task scheduling.
 The first stage constructs secure communication topologies by maximizing the number of users satisfying the secrecy rate constraint, while the second stage employs a mayfly algorithm to minimize delay and energy consumption under feasible associations.
 Simulation results demonstrate the effectiveness of our framework.
-Future work will explore adaptive learning-based strategies for real-time secure scheduling in larger-scale satellite constellations.